Author Guidelines

 Management Dynamics in the Knowledge Economy aims to publish relevant interdisciplinary contributions to the theoretical development of the field of management, challenging the conventional wisdom in management and economy, or those that present empirical or design-based research results in business.
 Authors should integrate their papers within the focus and scope of the journal.

-The journal welcomes three types of submissions, namely: conceptual papers, research articles and literature reviews, all of them being subject to double-blind peer review.
+The journal welcomes three types of submissions, namely: conceptual papers, research articles, bibliometric analyses and literature reviews, all of them being subject to double-blind peer review.
 There is no Article Process Charge (APC) for the authors.

 Articles submitted to Management Dynamics in the Knowledge Economy should be original, unpublished, and not under evaluation for publication in another journal / book.
 Nevertheless, extended and substantially revised versions of conference papers could be sent for consideration with proper acknowledgement.
 The authors are advised to search the archive of the journal in order to include in the references list papers published in the journal in connection to the paper’s topic.